 We conducted our audit in accordance with the International Standards on Auditing that are endorsed in the Kingdom of Saudi Arabia.
 Our responsibilities under those standards are further described in the Auditors' responsibilities for the audit of the consolidated financial statements section of our report.
-We are independent of the Group in accordance with the professional code of conduct and ethics that are endorsed in the Kingdom of Saudi Arabia that are relevant to our audit of the consolidated financial statements, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We are independent of the Group in accordance with the International Code of Ethics for Professional Accountants (including International Independence Standards) that is endorsed in the Kingdom of Saudi Arabia (the "Code"), that is relevant to our audit of the consolidated financial statements, and we have fulfilled our other ethical responsibilities in accordance with this Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.